 I started running cross country and racing cyclocross from an early age.
 This progressed into mountain biking (downhill and cross country).
 I qualified The Mega Avalanche Enduro race twice.
 And finished with no broken bones too.
 I also rode the Camino De Santiago, an off-road ride of over 1000km in just 10 days.

 More recently I have focused on Surf Ski and K2 paddling, completing the Devizes to Westminster Kayak Marathon race twice.
 I’ve also done the Avon Descent Downriver K1 race in Perth, Australia.

 I have a degree in Design worked with Redbull F1 and Muc-Off amongst others.
-When I’m not making Precision Hydration look awesome, I teach Graphics at a secondary school.
+When I’m not making Precision Hydration look awesome, I teach Graphics and Design at a secondary school in the UK.